2025 Pekalongan flood and landslide

 On the evening of 20 January 2025, heavy rains caused flooding and landslides in Pekalongan Regency, Central Java, Indonesia.
 One of the landslides struck two occupied buildings, while a number of locals fishing were swept away by a flash flood.
-In total, at least 25 people were killed in the incident, with a further two missing and more injured.
+In total, at least 25 people were killed, with a further two missing and more injured.

 Incident

 Heavy rains in January 2025 caused landslides in Pekalongan Regency.
 Prior to the disaster itself, another landslide on 19 January had caused the closure of a main road within the regency, although no victims were reported.
 At the site of the disaster, at Petungkriyana district in the hilly southern part of the regency, heavy rains began in the afternoon.

 One of the landslides occurred at approximately 17:30 local time at Kasimpar village in Petungkriyana, destroying a cafe, two houses, and several cars.
 At the time, one of the houses were empty, while gatherings were ongoing in the other house and the cafe.
 According to local rescue teams, there were 25 to 30 people occupying the cafe alone at the time of the landslide.
 Around the same time, a group of eleven locals fishing at a riverbank were swept away by a flash flood also caused by the downpour.

 Further landslides occurred throughout the night, which also blocked access roads to the impacted areas.
 The flooding also swept away two bridges in the area.